top of page

 "Megan, It made me feel upset when you..."

 While trauma recovery is hard work at times we will also laugh, cuss, celebrate the good and talk sh*t when needed.
-These are also essential parts of healing in my humble opinion.
+These are equally essential parts of healing.

 lgbtqiap+ identified and affirming